Existential Types in Practical Terms

 record Env2(b: Int)

-We also need a representation for the closures.
+We will also need a representation for the closures.
 They have two parts: an environment and a function.
 Let’s assume this representation:

 record Closure[E](env: E, code: (E, Int) -> Int)